-Prior to moving to our new location within the Courthouse Annex, we were in this smaller room in the Sheriff's Office.
-From 1991-2016 this room served as our Dispatch Center as well as our first point of contact with a public window for citizens and a small lobby.
+Prior to moving to our new location within the Courthouse Annex, we were in this smaller space in the Sheriff's Office.
+From 1991-2016 this room served as our Dispatch Center.
+There was also a public window here in this room.
+At that time our dispatchers were also the public's first point of contact when they came to our offices.

 From 1974-1991 the Dodge County Sheriff's Office was located at the bottom of the hill on South Main Street (Mantorville Ave.
 Mantorville) in a building that was converted from an old gas station.